bloomberg/bbit-learning-labs/Tech-Lab-On-Campus/Producer-And-Consumer/producer/README.md

 - Constructor: Save the two variables needed to instantiate the class.
 - Constructor: Call the setupRMQConnection function.
 - setupRMQConnection Function: Establish connection to the RabbitMQ service.
 - publishOrder:  Publish a simple UTF-8 string message from the parameter.
+- publishOrder:  Close Channel and Connection.

 ## Testing
 To test your producer class, we'll use Docker to set up a container running RabbitMQ.
 We'll then create a testing container where you can run the test code provided.
 To validate the messages are being sent, you'll utilize the RabbitMQ container's management web application.